I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 This is a picture of the bus parked on the street in front of a friends house just around the corner from the Wagon Village, mid pandemic.

 Initially I had been asked by the Wagon community to create long term art that could remain installed in the Wagon village indefinitely.
+They had even given me a letter stating that the wanted to do it every year so that I could get funding.
 But in June 2019, the decision was reversed.
 I was asked to take everything apart.
+No real explanation was given.

-The festival had been a massive success and for a time I was a local hero.
+The festival had been a massive success and, for a time, I was a local hero.
 Everybody was visiting Busland and participating in the myriad of events I was hosting.
-I thought I had won a place in the community, but that turned out not to be the case and we were asked to leave when the year was up.
+I thought I had won a place in the community, but that turned out not to be the case.
+Other people were in front of us on the list of people waiting for positions to park.
+We were asked to leave when the year was up.

 Busland 5.0 was dismantled.